 THE HIGH PLACE OF INHAPI

-An inscription found at the bottom of the well of TT320 tells about the burial of the High priest Pinudgem II on the same date as mentioned on the coffins of Seti I and Ramesses II as entering the mansion of eternity where Amenophis I already was.
-The connection of dates is anything but coincidence with the potential scale of the operations taking place on that day would negate to me the possibility of coincidence, just too much to accomplish, including the high priests burial and the potential transfer of thousands of objects and dozens of coffins that each would have required at least 6 to ten men to maneuver the heavy cases too the tomb and in place within.
+An inscription found at the bottom of the well of TT320 tells about the burial of the High Priest Pinudgem II on the same date as mentioned on the coffins of Seti I and Ramesses II, as entering the mansion of eternity where Amenophis I already was.
+The connection of dates is anything but coincidence with the potential scale of the operations taking place on that day would negate to me the possibility of coincidence just too much to accomplish including the high priests burial and the potential transfer of thousands of objects and dozens of coffins that each would have required at least 6 to ten men to maneuver the heavy cases to the tomb and in place within.

-Wherever Inhapi's mummy was positioned in the tomb would have been second hand knowledge to Mr. Maspero as he was in Paris at the time of discovery and the find was investigated and excavated by Emile Brugsh on behalf of the antiquities service.
-The tomb contained only two coffins of XVII Dynasty appearance among dozens of coffins within the cache and one would expect that the coffin containing Inhapi would be back in the burial chamber if the tomb TT320 was the high place mentioned on the coffins of the kings.
+Wherever Inhapi's mummy was positioned in the tomb would have been second-hand knowledge to Mr. Maspero as he was in Paris at the time of discovery.
+Leaving the find to be investigated and excavated by Emile Brugsh on behalf of the antiquities service.
+The tomb contained only two coffins of XVII Dynasty appearance among dozens of coffins within the cache and one would expect that the coffin containing Inhapi would be back in the burial chamber if the tomb TT320 was the high place mentioned on the coffins of the king's.

-That if the head of the Egyptian antiquities authority of the time Gaston Maspreo was unsure as to the occupant of the coffin second from the tombs entrance, that likely means that Emile Brugsh himself was probably confused of this coffins occupant, and it may well be that King Sequenere II, was, in that coffin, and that the coffin of Rai which contained the mummy of Inhapi was actually found back in her burial chamber?
+That is the head of the Egyptian antiquities authority of the time Gaston Maspero was unsure as to the occupant of the coffin second from the entrance of the tomb, that likely means that Emile Brugsh himself was probably confused about of this coffin's occupant, and it may well be that King Sequenere II, was in that coffin and that the coffin of Rai which contained the mummy of Inhapi was actually found back in her burial chamber?

 The Ancient Egyptian priestly class was occupied with some of histories most superstitious smoke reading dream interpreters.

-To officials who conducted these operations in the tomb in ancient times there would have been no spare of magic spells to which the Egyptians were some of histories biggest purveyors of, and that within this physical salvation came spiritual considerations to be taken to best accommodate the tombs occupants civility, and to the workers of the operations own spiritual well being.
-Within this vein the mummy of Inhapi may have played a bigger part in the re-internment activities within the tomb in ancient times than is normally granted.
+To officials who conducted these operations in the tomb in ancient times there would have been no sparing of magic spells to which the Egyptians were some of histories biggest purveyors of, and that within this physical salvation came spiritual considerations to be taken to best accommodate the tombs' occupants civility and to the workers of the operations own spiritual well-being.
+Within this vein, the mummy of Inhapi may have played a bigger part in the re-internment activities within the tomb in ancient times than is normally granted.

 As the restoration parties were restoring tombs around the necropolis' Butehamun would have been very susceptible to any of his royal charges that should appear to him in his dreams or omens he witnessed.
 Butehamun in his job would likely be open to any instructions those persons may have communicated to him while he slept, whether he had restored the burials or lightened the royal mummies of their amulets.

 Most people on occasion bring home their work in thoughts and dreams and which in our modern society is little interested but the ancient Egyptians were consciously searching dreams for omens.
-Butehamun probably took his job with piety and conscious that he did not want the spirits of those he was reburying bothering him taking pride to leave his name everywhere in the operations he oversaw in the tomb.
+Butehamun probably took his job with piety and conscious that he did not want the spirits of those he was reburying bothering him.
+Butehamun was proud of his job and put his name in many places in the operations he oversaw in the tomb.

-The last docket on the coffins of Seti I and Ramesses II tells of arriving at the "mansion of eternity" three days later.
-It would not be unreasonable for the burial party to have changed course during the three days journey from the tomb of Seti I in the Valley of kings to Deir el Bahri tomb 320.
+The last docket on the coffins of Seti I and Ramesses II tell of arriving at the "Mansion of Eternity" three days later.
+It would not be unreasonable for the burial party to have changed course during the three days journey from the tomb of Seti I in the Valley of the Kings to Deir el Bahri tomb 320.